 Digging for the dock’s past

-Ahead of the first community excavation in the heart of Liverpool's historic docks in summer 2021, we take a look at the lives of the families who used to call the waterfront home.
+Alongside the recent Piermaster's Green community excavations in the heart of Liverpool's historic docks, we took a look at the lives of the families who used to call the waterfront home.

 Walking along the Liverpool waterfront surrounded by impressive architecture both old and new it is easy to forget what is missing from the picture.
 175 years ago when Prince Albert officially opened the Albert Dock not many would have pictured a story which included the bombing, abandonment and silting up of the docks before regeneration brought a new lease of life to the waterfront.